 But your strategy to prevent data loss needs to be as broad as the causes of loss.
 These are some of the biggest ones:

 - Human error.
 The majority of data losses directly involve someone’s mistake.
-Employees open sneaky email.
+Staff opens a sneaky email.
 They create easily guessed passwords and don’t guard them well.
 They log into lookalike websites.
 They walk away from computers without logging out, where unauthorized people could start using them.

 - Inadequate access control.
-Many organizations give out access too freely.
+Many districts give out access too freely.
 People who only need to read data are allowed to alter it.
-When too many accounts have access which is too broad, data thieves will grab the chance to compromise an account.
+When too many accounts have access that is too broad, data thieves will grab the chance to compromise an account.